Buch, Englisch, 244 Seiten, Format (B × H): 156 mm x 234 mm

 Verlag: Taylor & Francis Ltd

-This book comprehensively examines the motivations and effects of management buyouts in Japan.
+This book comprehensively examines the motivations and efects of management buy-outs (MBOs) in Japan.

-Beginning with a discussion of implementation status and functions of MBOs in Japan compared to other countries like Europe and the U.S., Kawamoto identifies unique characteristics of Japanese management buyouts.
-He then explores how the transformation of corporate governance structures of Japanese companies, and other recent changes have led to the increased demand.
-Empirical data is used to identify what motivates companies to seek buyouts, which factors influence buyout funds’ choice of investment destination, and the performance improvement effects of privatization.
+Beginning with a discussion of implementation status and functions of MBOs in Japan compared to other countries like Europe and the US, Kawamoto identifes the unique characteristics of Japanese MBOs.
+He then explores how the transformation of corporate governance structures of Japanese companies and other recent changes have led to the increased demand.
+Empirical data is used to identify what motivates companies to seek buy-outs, which factors influence buy-out funds’ choice of investment destination, and the performance improvement efects of privatization.
 Topics such as governance structure and minority shareholder interests are also covered.

-Providing a rare view into the Japanese market, this book will be attractive to researchers of corporate finance, mergers and acquisitions, and corporate governance.
+Providing a rare view into the Japanese market, this book will be attractive to researchers of corporate fnance, mergers and acquisitions, and corporate governance.

 Zielgruppe